$\mathcal{S}$-adic characterization of minimal dendric shifts: Extension graphs in morphic images

 We will sometimes talk about a \emph{return morphism} without specifying the word $w$ for which it is a return morphism.
-By default, this $w$ will be chosen of maximal length.
+By default, this $w$ will be chosen of maximal length which is possible by the previous proposition.
 Because of the previous proposition, most results are independent of this choice (or only depend in a minor way).

 We now give a description of the extension graphs in $\sigma \cdot X$ when $\sigma$ is a return morphism.
 We first introduce some notations.

 \begin{defi} Let $\sigma : \cA^* \to \cB^*$ be a return morphism for the word $w \in \cB^+$.
 For all $u \in \cB^*$, we define the sets